Seed Balls Promoting Biodiversity

 Seed Balling: It’s simple just throw and grow

 Seed balling is a technique of planting trees by embedding organic seed balls in the ground.
 The seed balls once dried can be placed carefully over the area to be planted or embedded them partially in the ground for the best result.
 They are not meant to be buried.

 It’s all about Accelerating Natural Regeneration:

-One of the Village Development Committee (VDC) members of Kansil Village Mr. Jagannath Bhoi, narrated that “It is because of nature and its biodiversity that the inhabitants could get an earning of around 50000 INR annually through Minor Forest Produces.
+One of the Village Development Committee (VDC) members of Kansil Village Mr. Jagannath Bhoi narrated that “It is because of nature and its biodiversity that the inhabitants could get earnings of around 50000 INR annually through Minor Forest Produces.
 However, these varieties of indigenous species such as Tamarind, Mahula, Chiranji, Harida, Bahada, and mangos are gradually decreasing as a result of numerous factors threatening to biodiversity”.

 With the effort of preserving and regenerating endangered indigenous species, the community has initiated the preparation of seed ball.
 The seed ball will be sown once they are ready.
 The reseeding of land will help the community restore their landscape and reduce environmental damage.
 “This (seed balls) are an easy, cost-effective, and sustainable way of cultivating plants and have the higher chances of the trees surviving as compare to traditional plantation practices where reseeding some natural areas was difficult,” says Jagannath Bhoi.